jkingharman/home/md/notes/when_utc_bites.md

 As a test of the app, you want to recur a meeting in the UK for 9.00am every Monday.
 Each meeting will be created by a class and backed by a table row with a start_at column.
 You hand the class a time zone, recurrence rule, and start at time to create these meetings.

-You run the class - an unholy number of meetings appear.
+You run the class - an unholy number of early-morning meetings appear.
 You check the database to see each row starts at 9.00am local time on Monday (e.g. UTC 2020-01-01 09:00:00, 2020-01-02 09:00:00, etc).
 You also see that DST applies.
 The Monday after the clocks change reads 2020-03-30 08:00:00 UTC because the UK is now on BST.
 Software, ahem, saves the day.

 But actually, maybe not?